bitnami/containers/containers/apache/README.md

 # Logging

-The Bitnami Apache Docker Image supports two different logging modes: logging to stdout, and logging to a file.

-## Logging to stdout

-The default behavior is to log to stdout, as Docker expects.
-These will be collected by Docker, converted to JSON and stored in the host, to be accessible via the `docker logs` command.
+The Bitnami Apache Docker image sends the container logs to the `stdout`.
+To view the logs:

 ```bash
 docker logs apache